 We may also make loans to farmers for the purchase of farmland and other properties related to farming, not to exceed 5.0% of the fair value of our total assets, over time.
 These loans would be secured by mortgages on the property.
-In the event that we make any such loans, we expect that the typical mortgage would carry a fixed interest rate, over a term of three to five years, and will require interest-only payments with no amortization of the principal until maturity.
-The mortgage will be set up to have the senior claim on the property but will not require the owner to guarantee the mortgage personally.
+In the event that we make any such loans, we expect that the typical mortgage would carry a fixed interest rate over a term of three to five years and would require interest-only payments with no amortization of the principal until maturity.
+We expect that the mortgage would be set up to have the senior claim on the property but would not require the owner to guarantee the mortgage personally.
 If we make mortgage loans, we intend to provide borrowers with a conditional put option giving them the right to sell the property to us at a predetermined fair market value, and we also may have a call option to buy the property from the borrower.